 Paria Canyon: 75.2 miles and 2 hours, 28 minutes

-You’ll need to get a permit from the national park service because this one is real popular among your adventurous folk--and you won’t be disappointed.
-Bring a rope and gear for rappelling down boulders, overhangs, and waterfalls along the way.
+You’ll need to get a permit from the National Park Service because this one is real popular among your adventurous folk, and it doesn't disappoint.
+Bring a rope and gear for rappelling down boulders, overhangs and waterfalls along the way.
 Start at the Wildcat Canyon trailhead.

-Buckskin Gulch is 20.3 mile long slot canyon that is best done as an overnight backpacking trip, but you can get a taste for slot canyons and explore Buckskin Gulch a bit on a day trip if you make your way through Wire Pass.
+Buckskin Gulch is a 20.3-mile slot canyon that is best done as an overnight backpacking trip, but you can get a taste for slot canyons and explore Buckskin Gulch a bit on a day trip if you make your way through Wire Pass.

 Go home.
 It will probably be a late night, but totally worth it.

-Best Coffee & Chai in town: Willow Canyon Outdoors (gear, coffee, books)
+Best coffee and chai: Willow Canyon Outdoors (gear, coffee, books)

-Visitor Center: stop in and say hello to Bob or Lupie--they’ll tell you everything you never knew you wanted to know about the area.
+Visitor Center: Stop in and say hello.
+The folks here will tell you everything you never knew you wanted to know about the area.
 You can't miss it.
 It's the most colorful building in town 78 South 100 East.
-Visitor Center Info